S-Espinet/pig-dice/README.md

 Code: rollDice(1);
 Expected Output: 0

+Describe: switchPlayer()

-Test4: "It should switch players if a 1 is rolled"
+Test1: "It should switch players if a 1 is rolled"
 Code: (current player = 0 (Player One))
       rollDice(1)
 Expected Output: current player = 1 (Player Two)